edwardhj/TravelGram/README.md

   }
   ```

-* Error Response: User does not follow you
+* Error Response: You do not follow the user
   - Status Code: 400
   - Headers:
     - Content-Type: application/json